 PA Senate Expected to Vote on Medical Marijuana Bill Tuesday

-According to media reports, the Senate made some to the pending bill Monday, which would allow for more medical conditions to be treated with marijuana – including chronic pain, Crohn’s Disease and diabetes.
+According to media reports, the Senate made some changes to the pending bill on Monday, which would allow for more medical conditions to be treated with marijuana – including chronic pain, Crohn’s Disease, and diabetes.

 The bill would also allow for vaporization to be used as a method to treat everything from cancer to Post Traumatic Stress Disease and seizures.

 No, marijuana will not be prescribed to smoke; it would be prescribed as an oil instead.